CUSail-Navigation/raspberrypi/README.md

 # raspberrypi

-This repository stores the most recent version of the CUSail codebase.
+This repository stores the most recent stable version of the CUSail codebase.
 It is designed to run on a Raspberry Pi 4B (2GB RAM) and is written in Python 3.7.3.